InfOmics/PANPROVA/README.md

 The internal tools are:
 * `create_hgt_pool`: a C++ executable for creating an HGT pool from a set of PEG files.
 * `generate_tree.py`: a Python script for randomly generating a phylogenomic tree of the wanted population.
-* `tree2phyloxml.p`: a tool for converting a PANPROVA tre into a PhyloXML file and for genrating an image showing it.
+* `tree2phyloxml.p`: a tool for converting a PANPROVA tre into a PhyloXML file and for generating an image showing it.
 * `evolve`: a C++ executable that implements the evolution procedure.
 * `get_pan_distrs.py`: a Python script for retrieving pangenomic information from the generated population and for creating the corresponding output.
 * `pegs2gxx.py`: a Python script for converting the generated genomes into the GBK and GFF+FASTA formats.

 ----

-### Extractiong of HGT pool
+### Extraction of HGT pool

 The pool of HGT genes to be used during the evolution simulation is extracted from a set of input genomes (in PEG format) and by taking into account genes that are already present in the root genome (still in PEG format).
 The following picture illustrates the main steps of the extraction procedure.